alibaba/graphlearn-for-pytorch/examples/igbh/README.md

 ```

 For the `tiny`, `small` or `medium` dataset, the download procedure is included
 in the training script below.
+Note that in `dataset.py`, we have converted the graph i

-Note that in `dataset.py`, we have converted the graph into an undirected graph.
+nto an undirected graph.

 ## 2. Single node training:
 ```